Makefully-Studios/cheerfully-client/README.md

 ## Example

 Find an example script in the `./examples/` folder.
-You can run either `npm run test-elevenlabs` or `npm run test-polly` to create VO tracks in the examples folder that you can then use to try out `npm run test-rhubarb` and `npm run test-transcribe`.
+You can run either `npm run test-elevenlabs` or `npm run test-polly` to create VO tracks in the examples folder that you can then use to try out `npm run test-rhubarb` and `npm run test-transcription`.

 These examples are specified using a JSON definition in `./cheerfully.json` which you can copy or modify to set different generation parameters as supported by Cheerfully.